2600hz/make-busy-skel/README.md

 ## Test cases for Kazoo MakeBusy

-Please see [MakeBusy](https://github.com/2600hz/make-busy) how to write tests.
+Please see [MakeBusy](https://github.com/2600hz/make-busy) how to write tests and to run it as docker images.

 ## Run tests with docker image